stephenlprice/tableau-webhooks/README.md

 # Tableau Webhooks

-This is a Tableau automation server leveraging the [Webhooks API](https://www.tableau.com/developer/tools/webhook-api) to orchestrate processes dependent on events taking place in Tableau Cloud or Tableau Server.
+This is a Tableau automation server leveraging the [Webhooks](https://www.tableau.com/developer/tools/webhook-api) to orchestrate workflows dependent on events taking place in Tableau Cloud or Tableau Server.

 <p align="center">
   <img